Idempotency

 Usage

 • Optional but recommended: Always include an idempotency key for operations that must not be repeated accidentally.
+Generate unique idempotency keys per request using the version 4 (random) UUID type.

 • Retry-safe: If a request fails due to network timeouts or HTTP 5xx errors, it can be safely retried using the same key.